thehui87/Learning-Godot/tutorial_vector_math.md

 var normal = Vector2(dvec.y,-dev.x)
 #or alternatively
 # var normal = Vector2(-dvec.y,dev.x)
-# depending the side of the normal
+# depending the desired side of the normal
 ```

 The rest is the same as the previous example, either point_a or point_b will work since they are in the same plane: